Bachelor of Science in Tourism Management

 What Kinds of Classes Will I Take?

-The courses you'll take in a Bachelor of Science in Tourism Management program will help you understand the business, communications, planning and operational aspects of managing various tourism-related fields.
-Curricula generally begin with basic instruction in the foundations of tourism and hotel management.
+B.S. in tourism management curricula generally begin with basic instruction in the foundations of tourism and hotel management.
 As you progress through your recommended course sequence, your studies will get more in-depth, covering such specific facets of tourism management as sanitation, safety and marketing.
 You also might begin taking courses in your area of concentration, if you've declared one.
 Specific topics covered in a B.S. program in tourism management might include the following:

 - Tourism marketing and sales